-Students must request permission form the Communications Office for any use of Deerfield Academy’s name, logo, seal, photography, or other official materials.
+Students must request permission from the Communications Office for any use of Deerfield Academy’s name, logo, seal, photographs, or other official materials.

 Secured external doors (including fire exits) may not be used by a student except during a drill or emergency.
 Tampering with the locked doors may lead to disciplinary action.

 Students who misuse technology resources are subject to disciplinary action.
-While it is impossible to delineate all the inappropriate uses of computing systems, common sense and respect for the privacy of others are paramount.
+While it is impossible to delineate all the inappropriate uses of computing systems, common sense and respect for others are paramount.

-Misuse of computers, the school’s network, or other information resources including, but not limited to, inappropriate use of social networks, apps, and mobile devices, may violate school rules and can constitute a breach of academic integrity.
-Examples of misuse of technology, include, but are not restricted to the following:
+Misuse of computers, the school’s network, or other information resources including, but not limited to, anonymous postings, inappropriate use of social networks, apps, and mobile devices, may violate school rules and can constitute a breach of integrity.
+Examples of misuse of technology include but are not restricted to the following:

 - Gaining unauthorized access to any computer or computer system